 For the Sweet Vinegar (Amazu)

-- ½ cup sugar (I used organic cane sugar, but if you use white granulated sugar, the pickle solution will be clear and can showcase the pink color better; DO NOT USE LESS SUGAR than specified because the ginger will not preserve well; ½ cup is the least you can go, and it is still quite tangy.
-If you use less sugar, it will be quite tangy and will not preserve too long.
-Trust me, this sugar amount won't make as sweet as store-bought ones)
+- ½-¾ cup sugar (I used organic cane sugar, but if you use white granulated sugar, the pickle solution will be clear and can showcase the pink color better; DO NOT USE LESS SUGAR than specified because the ginger will not preserve well; ½ cup is the least you can go, and it is still quite tangy.
+If you use less sugar, it will not preserve well for a long time.
+If you are used to store-bought sushi ginger, go with ¾ cup (150 g).)

 - 1 tsp Diamond Crystal kosher salt